 OTR/ RTW Corsets:

-For those who want to try a mesh piece immediately, True Corset keeps affordable standard-sized mesh cinchers (in white mesh and black mesh) in stock for only £55 (or $83).
+True Corset keeps affordable standard-sized mesh cinchers (in white mesh and black mesh) in stock for only £55 (or $83).
 Due to the nature of the mesh, True Corset recommends that buyers order a size smaller than usual as the corset may stretch over time.
 See my review of True Corset’s mesh cincher here.

 Fairy GothMother also offers a standard-sized mesh cincher for £215, available in delicate black lace.
 They recommend this for light wear (2-4 inches reduction).
 If you prefer a more plain mesh, they have mesh cinchers in black and (relatively rare) all-red cincher for only £165.